TheJelmega/prog-lang/design/README.md

 <comma-expr> := <expr> { ',' <expr> }*
 ```

-Comma expressions are a set of expressions separated by commas,
+Comma expressions are a set of expressions separated by commas.
 It is a very niche expression type that has a very limited amount of places it can be used.

 ## 9.29.
 When expressions